1nsidE/InstagramCpp/README.md

 Windows:
 ----------------

 Experimental Windows builds is supported.
-To build under Windows you need to provide path to the headers and .lib's of the dependencies (RapidJSON and GnuTLS).
+To build under Windows you need to provide path to the headers and .lib's of the dependencies (RapidJSON and OpenSSL).

 Tested only with Visual Studio 2015.